MaibornWolff/metric-gardener/docs/Python.md

-# File Metrics for Java
+# File Metrics for Python

-This document outlines the definition of file metrics for Java.
+This document outlines the definition of file metrics for Python.

 ### complexity